Courses Offered in the Department of Communication

 Historical overview of African Americans in radio and television with emphasis on three areas of study: news and documentary; entertainment and advertising; and ownership, employment and access.

-Issues of gender, culture and race in media coverage, with some content analysis.
-Preparation for students to handle this content with sensitivity and accuracy.
+Issues of gender, culture and race in media coverage with emphasis on neutral writing and some content analysis.
+Preparation for students to report on this content with sensitivity and accuracy.

 Culture-general instruction in intercultural communication skills and theory.